-When filing Application for National Examination in MFT, please ensure you are using version 3/2014.
-Older application versions will not be accepted after June 1, 2014.
+When filing Application for National Examination in MFT, please ensure you are using application version 4/2015.
+Older application will not be accepted.

 Note for Recent Graduates: The Board recommends that recent graduates working in a therapy-related practice not utilize the designation "MA MFT" or "MS MFT" on business cards or advertising materials (e.g. "John Smith, MA MFT" or "Sue Jones, MS MFT").
 Usage of these letters to denote an earned graduate degree have resulted in complaints alleging unlicensed practice of marriage and family therapy by the individual (as "MFT" is recognized and regularly used as an abbreviation for "marriage and family therapist," a protected practice term), or cause confusion for members of the public who mistake the letters as a representation of licensed status by the provider.

 MFT licensure in Minnesota is a 4-step process: education, national exam, post-graduate experience, and state Licensure exam.

 (1) First, a graduate degree must be obtained that satisfies educational requirements set forth in Minnesota Statute 148B.33, subd.
 5: